MewsSystems/gitbook-channel-manager-api/general-remarks.md

 * **Operation** - Name of the operation to be performed.

 In each environment, the `clientToken` will be provided to you by Mews.
 For development purposes, use the [Test Environment](mews-api.md#test-environment).

+#### Security

+For security reasons, Mews API endpoints support TLS security protocol of version 1.2 or higher.

 ### Channel Manager API side